 Click Data > Data Warehouse.

-In the table list, click the table you want to create the column in.
-In our example, it is the
+In the table list, click the table in which you want to create the column.
+In this example, it is the

-The table schema will display.
+The table schema displays.
 Click Create New Column.

 Select the definition for the column.
 Check out the Calculated Column Guide for a handy cheat sheet.